Hands-on tide pool exploration

-Students will get up close and hands-on with live tide pool animals.
-Through the use of puppets, live animals and discussion, students will learn about how these animals survive in their ever-changing habitat and how some simple actions can help protect them.
+Get up close and hands on with live tide pool animals.
+Through the use of puppets, live animals and discussion, students will learn about how these animals survive in their ever-changing habitat and how simple actions can help protect them.

-Students will learn about the life cycle of Seattle’s most iconic animal, the salmon.
-With the use of storyboards and interactive activities, students will explore salmon from egg to adult and discuss the natural events and human actions that can affect these amazing fish.
+Learn about the life cycle of Seattle’s most iconic animal, the salmon.
+With the use of storyboards and interactive activities, students will explore salmon from egg to adult and discuss the many different factors that affect these amazing fish.

-In this two-part program, a presentation at the Aquarium or your classroom is followed by a field program that explores selected sites on the Cedar River when salmon are spawning.
-Students will see salmon, investigate salmon habitat and learn how we share the river with the fish.
+In this two-part program, a presentation at the Aquarium or in your classroom is followed by a field program that explores selected sites on the Cedar River when salmon are spawning.
+Students will look for salmon, investigate salmon habitat and learn how we share the river with the fish.

 In this two-part program, a presentation at the Aquarium or your classroom is followed by a field program.
 The field program explores a local beach with many opportunities to meet and learn about the sea life revealed at low tide.